jso-docs/tutorial-template/README.md

   julia> serve()
   ```
 - Go to https://localhost:8000 to check that everything is running.
-- Edit `config.md` and change `tutorial-template` to the name of this repo.
 - Edit `index.md` and `index.jl` as needed.
 - If you `pkg> add` any package, add a `[compat]` upper bound.